Why choose German?

 If you want a mix of activities in lessons and an intellectually stimulating course with a strong practical application, you will enjoy this subject.
 You will be amazed at the progress you can make.
 Experience the freedom and thrill of stepping into another culture!

-“German has been an interesting subject to study as you can really see how your ability develops over the two years.
+“German has been a really interesting subject to study as you can see how your ability develops over the two years.
 There’s lots of opportunity for reading and listening to texts about things you enjoy during independent study.
 Lessons are such that you can develop your speaking and listening and writing skills and the teachers are available at lunchtime surgeries to go through any grammar points, which you may not have fully understood.”

 This course involves: